brewstudioin/brewhq.github.io/README.md

-  # Improve Screenshot Representation

-  This is a code bundle for Improve Screenshot Representation.
-The original project is available at https://www.figma.com/design/Am0mIwamk0RtgIKx7FMlq7/Improve-Screenshot-Representation.
+# Brew.studio landing

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.

 ## Deploying to GitHub Pages